-Taking out a loan against your TSP has become a pretty common practice with federal employees.
-Even federal employees with high incomes have taken money out of their TSP because it is a “good deal.”
-As many of us have seen in life, just because it sounds like it’s a good deal, doesn’t mean it actually is.
-Despite sounding like a good deal, I would like to offer four reasons as to why it isn’t a good deal, and why you shouldn’t take that TSP loan.
+Taking a loan against your TSP has become a common practice with federal employees.
+Even federal employees with high incomes have taken money out of their TSP because they felt it was a “good deal.”
+As many of us have seen in life, just because it sounds like a good deal does not mean that it is.
+Despite sounding like a great opportunity to gain access to your money, I would like to offer four reasons as to why TSP loans are not a good deal and why you shouldn’t take one.

 1. You aren’t earning anything on your loan balance.

-If we look at historical averages, the market makes money more often than not.
-With that being said, when you take a loan out of TSP, you are not making anything on the amount of the loan.
+If we look at historical averages, the stock market makes money more often than not.
+With that being said, when you take a loan out of TSP, you are not earning anything on the amount of the loan.
 For example, if you take a $20,000 loan and the market is up 10% over the next year, you just missed out on a gain of $2,000.
-It is also important to point out that the extra $2,000 would make money (due to compounding) for as long as you keep money in TSP.
+It is also important to point out that the extra $2,000 would have generated more money (due to compounding) for the duration of the investment.

-2. You are taxed twice on the amount of the loan.
+2. You are taxed twice on the amount of the interest.

 4. It is not cheap money.

-This point is related to the first but is a little different.
+This point is related to the first but slightly different.
 One misunderstood benefit is that employees believe they can borrow money at a super low rate, like 2%.
-This is kind of true, but you are paying yourself back at around a 2% rate.
-So, not only are you not making money on the loan (point 1), you are paying a super low rate back to your retirement savings plan.
-Two percent doesn’t sound like a very good return when the market averages close to 10%.
+This is in part true (the rate you pay is based on the G Fund’s earnings), but you are paying yourself back at around a 2% rate.
+Therefore, in this instance, you are not earning money on the loan (Point 1) and you are paying a very low rate back to your retirement savings plan.
+Two percent does not sound like a very good investment return when the stock market averages close to 10%.

 What should I do?